Landscape Performance Benefits

 Role of the Landscape Architect

-Integrated design team member from project beginning through completion.
-Led the coordination with the City for all streetscape and stormwater issues.
+The landscape architect was an integrated design team member from project beginning through completion and led the coordination with the City for all streetscape and stormwater issues.